-embryo banking is a very similar process to egg freezing except instead of freezing unfertilized eggs, we will create embryos in the lab and then freeze those. this also involves a 10-14 day cycle in which your ovaries are stimulated to grow mature eggs. the eggs are then removed through a very short out-patient procedure. the eggs are fertilized with predetermined sperm to create embryos, and frozen for your future use. the egg retrieval process is exactly the same as the first 3 steps in egg freezing except your embryos are frozen instead of transferred.
+The embryo banking, or freezing process is where a patient or couple chooses to go through the first steps of the IVF process: preparation, ovarian stimulation, egg retrieval, and fertilization with partner sperm or donor sperm but instead of transferring the embryos they are frozen and saved for later.
+Embryo banking is a very similar process to egg freezing except instead of freezing unfertilized eggs, we will create embryos in the lab and then freeze those.
+This also involves a 10-14 day cycle in which your ovaries are stimulated to grow mature eggs.
+The eggs are then removed through a very short out-patient procedure.
+The eggs are fertilized with predetermined sperm to create embryos, and frozen for your future use.

-there are important considerations to take into account when deciding whether to choose embryo banking or egg freezing, mainly surrounding the use of sperm. egg freezing is going to give more options for women and transgender men down the line. because eggs are slightly more delicate than embryos, they are marginally more challenging to freeze and thaw. however, with modern technology and techniques used at mate clinics, the likelihood of egg and embryo survival are on par with each other.
+Because eggs are slightly more delicate than embryos, they are marginally more challenging to freeze and thaw.
+Embryo freezing is more of an established technique.
+However, with modern technology and techniques used at Mate clinics, the likelihood of egg and embryo survival are on par with each other.

 embryo banking process